Configuring Study For ePRO and eDiaries

 Participants can optionally be given access to one or both of the following:

-Past forms that have been entered, but are not yet locked by a review level.
-These are called "Completed Forms", and are made available via the study functionality settings
+• Past forms that have been entered, but are not yet locked by a review level.
+These are called "Completed Forms", and are made available to Participants via the Study Functionality Settings.
+Access to completed forms can be even further controlled from being edited.
+Read more here.

 Giving Access to Historical Data